 11. Outsource repetitive tasks and save time & money

-Outsourcing tasks can actually save you a lot of money in the long run.
+Outsourcing tasks can actually save you a lot of money in the long run – and it’s a great productivity hack.
 That is because it frees up your time, time which you can then use to handle the tasks that only you can handle.

 Some of the things that you can outsource include: admin tasks, bookkeeping, data management, and content creation, among many others.